Fish curry in banana leaf

 Banana leaves

 Blanch the banana leaves in boiling water till supple.
-Or put them in some water and microwave till hot and allow to soak.
+Or put them in some water and microwave until hot, and then allow them to soak.
 Set aside.

 Add all the first set of ingredients to a small blender and puree with a touch of water till a smooth paste is formed.

-Wrap the fish tightly in the banana leaf, pinning the flaps with toothpicks.
-Try and get the package as tight as you can, but don6-8t stress out, it will all be fine.
-If the leaf tears, as it tends to do, use a new leaf or use a double layer.
-Finish the other 5 packages in a similar manner.
+Wrap the fish tightly in the banana leaf, pinning the flaps with toothpicks to secure it.
+Try to get the package as tight as you can, but don't stress out; it will all be fine.
+If the leaf tears, as it often does, use a new leaf or a double layer.
+Similarly, finish the other five packages.

 To Grill:

 Heat up the grill, gas or coal, and grill the packages for about 6-8 minutes per side.
-Do not overcook, it will dry the fish out.
+Do not overcook, as this will dry out the fish.

 To broil:

-Broil in the oven for about 6-8 minutes per side.
-Do not overcook, it will dry the fish out.
+Broil in the oven for about 6-8 minutes per side, turning once.
+Do not overcook, as this will dry out the fish.

 Serve with Jasmine rice and the vegetable sides listed above or of your choice.